Low Rank Approximation at Sublinear Cost: Output error norm bounds for dual sketching algorithms

 \section{Output error norm bounds for dual sketching algorithms}

-Given the matrices $MHT^{-1}$ and $S^{-1}FM$, we can perform Algorithm \ref{alg01} at arithmetic cost in $O(kln)$, which is sublinear if $kl=o(m)$.
-If also $l^2=o(m)$ and $k^2=o(n)$, then for proper sparse (e.g., sampling) test matrices $F$ and $H$ we can also compute the matrices $MHT^{-1}$ and $S^{-1}FM$ at sublinear cost and then perform entire Algorithm \ref{alg01} at sublinear cost.
-Of course, in this case the algorithm has arbitrarily large output errors for a worst case input (cf. Appendix \ref{shrdin}), in spite of a reasonable upper bound at pre-processing stage, proved in the previous subsection.
-Next we prove that even the Range Finder stage can only fail with a low probability if $H$ is any fixed, possibly sparse, test matrix of full rank and if a random input matrix $M$ admits {\em LRA}; we also estimate output error norm bound in this case.
+Given the matrices $MHT^{-1}$ and $S^{-1}FM$, Alg. \ref{alg01} uses $O(kln)$ flops and hence runs at sublinear cost where $kl\ll m$.
+If also $l^2\ll m$ and $k^2\ll n$, then for proper Ultrasparse matrices $F$ and $H$ we can compute the matrices $MHT^{-1}$ and $S^{-1}FM$ at sublinear cost as well and hence can perform entire Algorithm \ref{alg01} at sublinear cost, involving much less than $mn$ entries of $M$ and other scalars already where $k\ll m$ and $l\ll n$.
+Although such an {\em LRA} fails for a worst case input (cf. Appendix \ref{shrdin}), it succeeds whp in the case of any fixed, possibly sparse, well-conditioned matrix $H$ of full rank and a random input matrix $M$ that admits {\em LRA}, as we prove next.
+In view of the previous subsection we only need to prove this for Alg. \ref{alg1}.